Beginner• 15 minutes

 What You'll Learn

-We'll solve a simple optimization problem to introduce you to the core concepts:
+In this tutorial, you'll solve a simple optimization problem and understand the key concepts:

 • Defining objective functions